marcolivierarsenault/coffeeanddata/_posts/2023-07-21-data-warehouse-manifesto.md

 ### What are the assets of the Data Warehouse?

-Like APIs, the ability to query is only part of the equation.
+Like APIs, the ability to query it, is only a part of the equation.
 Everything surrounding the actual API is even more important:

 - Data tables (what people actually use)
 - The code that generates the table (DBT, Spark, etc.)